biobri/2019-Team-111/proposal_submission_form.md

 - [ ] Your question:

 **Smart Health**
-- [ ] How can we share useful public health information and web analytical tools for improve public health in San Diego?
+- [x] How can we share useful public health information and web analytical tools for improve public health in San Diego?
 - [ ] What chronic diseases affect San Diegans and how can these conditions be managed daily?
-- [ ] Your question:
+- [x] Your question: How can we help individuals provide meaningful contributions to their community.

 ![bigdatahackathon4sd](https://github.com/BigDataForSanDiego/00-Proposal-Templates/blob/master/img/big_data_2019.jpg "Big Data Hackathon for San Diego 2019")